CourseHeroGrp1/Crumble/planning/project_proposal.md

 - Calendar
   - Edit events
   - Color code based on priority - goes hand in hand with the todo list color
+  - More details in calender events (pop up)
 - Daily/weekly to-do list
   - Edit tasks
   - Color code based on priority